 Dove’s success is, of course, driven in large part by a business strategy that involved brand extensions, product innovation and geographic expansion.
 The energized brand with its higher purpose and clear value propositions supported by branded innovations simply amplified a remarkable business strategy.

 The extension strategy was to leverage the moisturizer heritage of the brand into new categories supported by meaningful innovation.
 The first extension success was the Dove Moisturizing Body Wash with the innovative Dove Nutrium technology that deposits lipids, Vitamin E and other nutrients onto the skin.
-This was followed with entries into deodorants, disposable face cloths, shampoos with Weightless Moisturizer, Nutrium soap, and lotions with Shea Butter.
+This was followed by entries into deodorants, disposable face cloths, shampoos with Weightless Moisturizer, Nutrium soap, and lotions with Shea Butter.
 Dove also entered the male market with Dove Men+Care.
-Each extension success was based in part on compelling value propositions.
+Each extension’s success was based in part on compelling value propositions.

 Additionally, an aggressive global expansion resulted in the brand, once a factor in only a few countries, now having a presence in some 80 countries.
-However, the business strategy would not have had its remarkable success without the brand building effort to support the offerings and to drive the higher Real Beauty purpose.
+However, the business strategy would not have had its remarkable success without the brand-building effort to support the offerings and to drive the higher Real Beauty purpose.

 The Dove brand success didn’t just happen.
 It was research-based and employed a host of methods to understand the issues women face with respect to Dove products and perceived beauty.
 Customer research was supplemented with expert guidance.
-The Dove Self-Esteem Program, for example has an 11 person Global Advisory Board.
+The Dove Self-Esteem Program, for example, has an 11 person Global Advisory Board.
 The brand has the ability and the willingness to stimulate, access creative thinking from around the world and then push the best ideas into the marketplace.